 Clicky

-Jaffa (known as Yafo in Hebrew) offers a mix of both Jewish and Arab populations, making it incredibly rich and diverse in both food and culture.
+While nightlife in Tel Aviv is a major draw for both tourists and locals, head just a little south and you’ll find a thriving culinary scene.
+The mix of Jewish and Arab communities makes it incredibly rich and diverse in both food and culture.
 Keep reading for a look at all the must-see areas and restaurants in Jaffa, Israel.

 1. The Namal (Jaffa Port) Area

-When visiting Jaffa, the Namal is a great place to start – both for the views and the food.
+When visiting Jaffa, the Namal (Old Jaffa) is a great place to start – both for the views and the food.
 As you can probably derive from the name, the Namal is an active port where you will often see boats docking or setting out.

 Beaches within walking distance of the port.